-Treble Cone: This is considered the South Island's largest ski area and is famous for its long uncrowded groomed runs and views over Lake Wanaka.
-It's a steeper mountain and is a real test of your ability.
-You are literally on top of the world at Treble Cone, the drive out is so breathtaking.
+Treble Cone: This is considered the South Island's largest ski area, and is famous for its long, uncrowded, groomed runs and views over Lake Wanaka.
+It's a steeper mountain, and therefore a real test of your abilities.
+You are literally on top of the world at Treble Cone, and the drive out is so breathtaking.

-Southern Lakes Heli Ski: I consider this a must-have experience, with 11 breathtaking mountain ranges and over 600 runs, you can heliski or heliboard alongside highly experienced guides and pilots.
-An experience you will never forget.
+Southern Lakes Heli Ski: I consider this a must-have experience.
+With 11 breathtaking mountain ranges and over 600 runs, you can heliski or heliboard alongside highly experienced guides and pilots.
+It's an experience you will never forget.

 Maude Wines Tasting Room: This is an incredible way to experience Central Otago wine.
-It's a family-owned winery and is based up above the Wanaka township.
-It's homely and intimate, and their pinot noir is to die for.
+It's a family-owned winery, and is based up above the Wanaka township.
+It's homey and intimate, and their pinot noir is to die for.

-Edgewood Place: There is a host of great hotel options in Wanaka but we love to make ourselves at home, which is why we always stay in one of Release Wanaka's private homes.
+Edgewood Place: There are a host of great hotel options in Wanaka, but we love to make ourselves at home, which is why we always stay in one of Release Wanaka's private homes.

-Apartments on Dungarvon: These are stylish and sophisticated apartments right in the heart of the CBD and is also super close to the lakefront.
+Apartments on Dungarvon: These are stylish and sophisticated apartments right in the heart of the CBD, and they're also super close to the lakefront.
 Wanaka is all about making yourself at home, and these fresh, Scandi-inspired apartments are perfect for doing just that.

 Eat & Drink

-Cardrona Distillery: We did a tour of the stored whisky barrels which was all time.
-We also had creative cocktails made by our own bar man Kenny.
+Cardrona Distillery: We did a tour of the stored whisky barrels, which was epic.
+We also had creative cocktails made by our own bar man, Kenny.
 (Gin was the base for an apple pie dream and a wasabi cranberry thirst quencher.)

 The White House: This is a small family-run restaurant that's set in the sweetest 1930s Art Deco building and has an ever changing blackboard of a blend of Mediterranean, Middle Eastern, and New Zealand food.